jsmarier/data-science-toolbox_assignment-8/_sources/intro.md

 Portrait of Jean-Sébastien Marier.
 ```

-This Jupyter Book is my capstone project for FS041F22O The Data Science Toolbox.
+This Jupyter Book is my capstone project for FS041F22O The Data Science Toolbox {cite}`data_toolbox`.
 This course is part of the [Key Capabilities in Data Science](https://extendedlearning.ubc.ca/programs/key-capabilities-data-science) program offered by UBC Extended Learning.

 In this Jupyter Book, I will compare the skills and techniques I learned throughout this program to the Google Sheets-based data analysis workflow I currently use with my own student in the following data-related courses: